Abhinav Mukund: Career

 He was picked for the India Under-19 squad's tour in Malaysia where he played two matches.
 His highest score in first-class cricket is 300* against Maharashtra.
 He and Murali Vijay scored 462 runs for the first wicket partnership in the same match.
 He was named in the Indian Test squad for the tour of the West Indies in 2011 and then for the tour of England.

-On 1 October 2015, At the age of just 25, Abhinav made his 100th First class appearance against Baroda.
+On 1 October 2015, at the age of 25, Abhinav made his 100th First class appearance against Baroda.

 In September 2016 Abhinav was picked as the main opener as part of the Albert TUTI Patriots team in the inaugural Tamil Nadu Premier League Tournament, Patriots went on to win the tournament with Abhinav top scoring in the final with 82 not out.